fbpx

 Jess Rosas

-He has been an active volunteer with the County of Los Angeles Department of Parks & Recreation Underwater Unit Programs for the past 21 years as lead instructor trainer for the Underwater Instructor Certification Course (UICC), program director/lead instructor for the Rocks, Rips & Reefs (“3Rs”) program, and a lead instructor for the Advanced Diver Program (ADP).
+He has been an active volunteer with the County of Los Angeles Department of Parks & Recreation Underwater Unit Programs for the past 26 years as lead instructor trainer for the Underwater Instructor Certification Course (UICC), program director/lead instructor for the Rocks, Rips & Reefs (“3Rs”) program, and a lead instructor for the Advanced Diver Program (ADP).
+Jess is a regular contributor for user feedback for the Scripps Institute of Oceanography Coastal Data Information Program (CDIP).

 His work with the Los Angeles County Underwater Unit programs has been profiled in California Diver and NAUI Sources magazines, and he is also an active speaker to various dive clubs and organizations.